cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 * Can we pretrain the generator?
 * Use the LAB colorspace as in the state of the art paper?
 * Generate the channels (r,g,b) individually with multiple adversaries?
+* Try and create a 'real time' variation that could colorize videos as they are playing.

 **Important Note**: What we will essentially be learning is the transform from whatever function we use to make the images gray to a colorized version, so we should also provide test results on "true" black and white